mozhaev-dev/CPI-backend/README.md

 Notice: put "host.docker.internal" in POSTGRESQL_DBHOST, if you want to connect to localhost.

 Build for production:

 1. Build dev container, you should do it once. docker-compose build dev
 2. Run build, you have to do it every time you pull new source code version. docker-compose run build
 3. After building, you can run prod server. docker-compose up prod

-If you need - run migrations:
+If you need - run db scripts:
 docker-compose up -d dev
 docker-compose exec dev sh
-  npx sequelize-cli db:migrate - run migrations
-  npx sequelize-cli db:migrate:undo - undo migrations
+node dist/dbScripts/run.js
 exit